bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module1-introduction-to-sql/README.md

 # Introduction to SQL

-The basics of Structured Query Language, a relatively simple query language.
+We will be introduced to the basics of Structured Query Language (SQL) - SQL is the primary tool used to connect to a relational database.

 ## Learning Objectives